paul-eff/jMCX/README.md

   <img src="https://img.shields.io/badge/java-21-red">
 </p>
 Currently there aren't any sophisticated libraries to interact with Minecraft Anvil (more to come) files in Java (read, edit and write).
-And those that are around haven't been updated in a while or are directly integrated to projects like [mcaselector](https://github.com/Querz/mcaselector).
+And those that are around haven't been updated in a while or are directly integrated to projects like mcaselector by Querz.

 With this library I want to provide an up to date and efficient (and also overengineered) way to interact with Anvil (more to come) files.